top of page

 Ph.D.
 Student in Clinical Psychology

-Ariana is a first-year doctoral student in the Clinical Psychology program.
+Ariana is a second-year doctoral student in the Clinical Psychology program.
 She earned a BA in Psychology from Temple University.
 Prior to Fordham, she was the Lead Project Coordinator of an NIH-funded study at UNC-Chapel Hill.
 Her research delves into the impact of interpersonal relationships on risk and resiliency factors among ethnic minority and LGBTQ+ youth populations.
 Ariana hopes enhance and implement community and school-based interventions to improve mental health outcomes for children and adolescents.

 Email: adavis169@fordham.edu